juicedata/juicefs/docs/en/how_to_use_on_kubernetes.md

 kubectl apply -f https://raw.githubusercontent.com/juicedata/juicefs-csi-driver/master/deploy/k8s.yaml
 ```

-Here we use the `juicedata/juicefs-csi-driver:latest` image, if we want to use the specified tag such as `v0.7.0` , we should download the deploy YAML file and modified it:
+Here we use the `juicedata/juicefs-csi-driver:latest` image, if you want to use the specified tag such as `v0.7.0`, you should download the deploy YAML file and modified it:

 ```bash
 curl -sSL https://raw.githubusercontent.com/juicedata/juicefs-csi-driver/master/deploy/k8s.yaml | sed 's@juicedata/juicefs-csi-driver@juicedata/juicefs-csi-driver:v0.7.0@' | kubectl apply -f -